Help Transform Recovery1‑3

 Study details

-• The primary objective was to demonstrate that the drug liking for 6 mg and 18 mg intramuscular hydromorphone challenges was non-inferior (ie, hydromorphone was not substantially more likeable) to the drug liking of the placebo challenge, following the injection of SUBLOCADE 300 mg, as measured by a 100-point VAS1,2
+- The primary objective was to demonstrate that the peak effect of drug-liking for 6-mg and 18-mg intramuscular hydromorphone challenges following subcutaneous injections of SUBLOCADE 300 mg was non-inferior (ie, hydromorphone was not substantially more likable) to the peak effect of drug-liking of the placebo challenge as measured by a unipolar 100-point VAS1,8

-• Participants with OUD who were not seeking treatment received 300 mg of SUBLOCADE on Day 1 (n=39) and Day 29 (n=30), and were then challenged with both doses of hydromorphone or placebo at baseline, at the end of the induction/stabilization period of TM BUP, and during each of the 12 weeks of SUBLOCADE treatment for 3 consecutive days (each week on Days 5-7) in a randomized fashion1,2
+- Participants with OUD who were not seeking treatment received 300 mg of SUBLOCADE on Day 1 (n=39) and Day 29 (n=30), and were challenged with both doses of hydromorphone or placebo at baseline, at the end of the induction/stabilization period of TM BUP, and during each of the 12 weeks of SUBLOCADE treatment for 3 consecutive days (each week on Days 5-7) in a randomized fashion1,8

-• Participants were inducted onto TM BUP over 3 days and dose-stabilized over a period of 4 to 11 days.
-Though not seeking treatment, 77% (30/39) of participants returned for the second dose of SUBLOCADE1,2
+- Prior to the first injection of SUBLOCADE, participants were inducted onto TM BUP over 3 days and dose-stabilized over a period of 4 to 11 days.
+Though not seeking treatment, 77% (30/39) of participants returned for the second dose of SUBLOCADE1,8

-• The study was not designed or intended to draw any head-to-head comparisons between TM BUP and SUBLOCADE1,2
+- The study was not designed or intended to draw any head-to-head comparisons between TM BUP and SUBLOCADE1,8

 IMPORTANT SAFETY INFORMATION